 There are three tiny flea bites around one rim, while the other stem has two.
 As you can see from the last phot..

 Offering a lovely pair of ruby red wine glasses in the Lincoln Inn pattern by Fenton Art Glass, dating from the late 1920s to circa 1940, a time that predated the marking of Fenton wares.
-Each footed wine glass stands approx. 5-7/8" with a flared rim diameter of 3-5/8" and a 6-ounce capacity.
+Each footed wine glass stands approx. 5-7/8 inches with a flared rim diameter of 3-5/8 inches and a 6-ounce capacity.
 (As these glasses were all hand finished, there's an ever-so-slight variation in height and rim flare.)
-These glasses are similar in size to the water goblets, which stand approx. 1/8..
+These glasses are similar in size to the water goblets, which stand ap..

-Fabulous set of 12 signed Hawkes cut crystal stems that I believe to be sherry wine glasses in the Munster pattern, on Stem #4074.
+Set of 12 signed Hawkes cut crystal stems, I believe this stemware is the sherry wine glass in the Munster pattern, on Stem #4074, a size perfect for cordial / liqueur.
 A band of three offset rows of strawberry diamonds wraps around the upper half of the bowl's flared rim, while a single row of oval thumbprints floats near the bowl base, above the elegant knob stem.
-Stem stands approx. 4" high (with slight variance in height, stem to stem) on a smooth round base; rim diameter just shy of 3".
-Signed Hawkes in b..
+Stem stands approx. 4 inch high (with slight variance in height, stem to stem) on a smooth round base; rim diam..